Why We're different

 1. We provide training in the skill areas identified as being short of qualified professionals.

-Areas identified by Australian government research include garment specification, grading and pattern making.
+Such areas identified by Australian government research include garment specification, grading and pattern making.
 We also offer support and business mentoring for students after graduation.
-Our teachers are available to support students with advice and information as they enter the workforce as well as commercial services for pattern making to assist students with their first collections.
+Our teachers are available to support students with advice and information as they enter the workforce as well as providing commercial services for pattern making to assist students with their first collections.

 2. We teach the real-world skills that small business people need to succeed in the market.